amankrchandra/Internship-Project---Zidio-dev-portal/README.md

 # ✨ Features

 - 👨‍💻 Separate Signup/Login for Job Seekers and Recruiters
-- 🔐 JWT-based authentication with role-based access
+- 🔐 JWT-Based authentication with role-based access
 - 💼 Job Listings with glassmorphism-style UI
 - 🌟 Modern Dashboard with ANIMATED GLOWING navigation bar
 - 📧 Contact form, Resume view, and more...